Ukrainians flee war, seeking safety across western borders | Law-Order

 Ukrainians flee war, seeking safety across western borders

-Thousands of Ukrainians crossed into neighbouring countries to the west in search of safety as Russia pounded their capital and other cities with airstrikes for a second day.
+Tens of thousands of Ukrainians have crossed into neighbouring countries to the west in search of safety as Russia pounded their capital and other cities with airstrikes for a second day.

 Those arriving were mostly women, children and the elderly after Ukraine's President Volodymyr Zelenskyy on Thursday banned men of military age from leaving the country.